Cambodia to allow foreigners to leave with surrogate babies

 Curbs on the surrogacy industry in neighboring Thailand and India sparked a boom in the unregulated baby business in impoverished Cambodia, with Australian couples in particular turning to the kingdom.

-But late last year Cambodian authorities banned commercial surrogacy and refused to legalize birth certificates for babies.
+But late last year, Cambodian authorities banned commercial surrogacy and refused to legalise birth certificates for babies.

 This prevented foreign parents—many believed to be Australians—from taking the children out of the country, although the couples were able to travel in and out of Cambodia.

-But an official told Agence France-Presse the restriction is poised to change after Prime Minister Hun Sen approved an “exit strategy” allowing babies who were born to—or being carried by—surrogates before the ban to leave.
+But an official told AFP the restriction is poised to change after Prime Minister Hun Sen approved an “exit strategy” allowing babies who were born to—or being carried by—surrogates before the ban to leave.

 “We will allow parents who have surrogate babies born (before the ban) to take them out,” according to Chou Bun Eng, secretary of state at the Ministry of Interior.